penmasters/zabbix-book/docs/ch01-zabbix-components/basic-installation.md

     sudo systemctl restart nginx php8.3-fpm
     ```

-This will give you on Red Hat based systems a list like:
+This will give you a list like:

-!!! info ""
+???+ example "Example output"

+    Red Hat
     ```
     Installed Packages
     glibc-langpack-en.x86_64